Athlete of the Week

 My golf skills were vaguely passable.
 I wasn’t good but I could get by.
 The way that our league’s matches worked was that each team would put up 6 players- ranked in skill order, and each of those players would have a direct opponent from the opposite team.
 The two players would compete for the entire course.
 A point would be awarded to the player in each pair who won the front nine, who won the back nine, and who had the lowest score overall.
 I played in a few matches, always in the number six spot.
 Of course.

 My school's athletic director and I. He calls me his favorite Pelavin.
+My brother does not appreciate it even a little. |

 One of my matches against a Jewish day school in the area.